jbenet/ios-ntp/README.md

 obtaining its time from the telephone system, there is a setting to enable synchronizing to the phone company time, but that time has been known to be over a minute different from the correct time.

+**Note**: Recent versions of iOS have NTP time derivation built in so that the system clock now varies from 'real time' by less than one second (it's usually accurate to about 10mS).

 In addition, users may change their device time and severely affect applications that rely on correct times to enforce functionality, or may